Marzena-W/park-time-app/README.md

 # Park Time

 ## Description
-> If you love spending time outdoors in parks, the Park Time app is an excellent resource to have at your fingertips.
-Its interface is easy to use allowing you to input your desired location and instantly receive up-to-date weather information via the openweather API.
-The app provides current temperature, wind speed, and humidity, to help you plan your outdoor activities accordingly.
+> The Park Time app is a fantastic resource for anyone who loves spending time outdoors in parks.
+With its user-friendly interface, you can quickly input your desired location, and thanks to the Google Maps API, the app showcases the selected area and displays parks located within a 500m radius of your chosen location.

-> In addition, the app integrates the Google Maps API to offer users an immersive experience.
-By utilizing this tool, the app showcases the selected area and displays all the parks located within a 500m radius of the chosen location.
-This feature enables users to explore nearby parks and plan their visit with ease.
+> Furthermore, the app instantly provides you with up-to-date weather information via the openweather API, including current temperature, wind speed, and humidity.
+This feature helps you plan your outdoor activities accordingly, ensuring that you can make the most of your time in the park.

 ## Technology
 > The browser-based app utilizes GoogleMaps API, OpenWeatherMap API, moment.js and is written in JavaScript to deliver a dynamic and engaging user experience.
 With these tools, the app is able to update its HTML content in real-time, providing users with the latest information and features.